flaviotruzzi/flaviotruzzi.github.io/_drafts/2016-03-14-getting-started-with-spark.markdown

     .reduceByKey(_ + _)
 {% endhighlight %}

 On the code above we are creating a value with our tokens and then for each token, we are mapping it to a tuple consisting of the token and the number 1.
-After that we are using the `reduceByKey` method that come implicitly from the `PairRDDFunctions`.
-This method merge the values of the same key using reducing function, in this case a simple sum (`_ + _`).
+After that, we are using the `reduceByKey` method that comes implicitly from the `PairRDDFunctions`.
+This method merges the values of the same key using reducing function, in this case, a simple sum (`_ + _`).

 Ultimately, we need to save this work.
 We can easily do this with the method `saveAsTextFile`: